Eric Idle: Personal life

-He is a first cousin of Canadian conductor Peter Oundjian and Nigel Wray, former Chairman of Saracens Rugby Club.
+Idle is a first cousin of Canadian conductor Peter Oundjian.
 David Bowie made Idle godfather to his son, film director Duncan Jones.

-Idle holds atheist views, but does not like using the term (he is quoted as saying “I don’t like that word, it implies that there’s a God not to believe in”).
+Idle is an atheist, but does not like using the term and is quoted as saying "I don't like that word, it implies that there's a God not to believe in."

 In 2019, Idle was diagnosed with pancreatic cancer.
 He was diagnosed early and underwent successful surgery to remove the tumour, needing no further treatment after this procedure.